SHINGRIX can help protect you against shingles. Start by finding out if you’re at risk.

 What you need to know about SHINGRIX

-• SHINGRIX is a vaccine that helps protect against shingles (also called herpes zoster).
+• SHINGRIX is a vaccine that helps protect adults against shingles (also called herpes zoster).

 • You will receive two SHINGRIX doses, with a gap of 2 to 6 months between doses.